ZBPHD10248/Deep-Learning-COMFO/README.md

 # Deep-Learning-COMFO
 This is the data and code for an article titled "COMFO: Integrated Deep Learning Model Facilitates Discovery of Multifunctional Polyimide Materials".
+Please click on the "master" branch to view